be-great/bigdata_llm/README.md

 # concepts :

 1. FAISS index: The goal of a FAISS index is to speed up searching by grouping similar data close to each other.

+#TODO
+1- create the 10 gb data
+2- use big data processing (pyspark) : save each on parpuret format 3- answer questions : 5 seneroiso:
+  A- which gender go the hospital more
+  B- which hospital branch have most doctor with more experience C- which speialization domante the other speizlization D- what is the  common reason for visit
+  E- the rank for treatment from cost
+4- faiss each dataset by index
+5- then the chat part